This article was updated on 01/21/19. Happy Martin Luther King Day!

 Active units are more costly and complex.
 As with their passive cousins, there are 2 basic models:

-- Indirect Circulation Systems.
-This type usually installed in regions that undergo a hard freeze.
-It uses a heat-transfer fluid analogous to car antifreeze.
+Indirect Circulation Systems.
+This type usually installed in areas that tend to undergo a hard freeze in the winter.
+They use a heat-transfer fluid analogous to car antifreeze.

 Circulation pumps are used to flow the fluid through the heat exchanger and collector.
 Next, the heated fluid flows through coils in the storage tank which in turn heats the water.